acbsp/bonafide.guru/en/contents.rst

 Bhakta-das many times had a chance to stay at this wonderful temple for few days.
 Every time he used to come there he could see how devotees serve |SP| and Krishna with great enthusiasm and true love.
-In this temple devotees live as a one big family just the way Srila Prabhupada wanted it.
+In this temple devotees live as a one big family just the way |SP|
+wanted it.
 Senior devotees with much attention and love show their care to junior ones helping them in their devotional service to Krishna.
 And they in turn showing respect to elders rely on them in every way.